wolfcms/docs.wolfcms.org/source/functions.rst

 Displaying the content of one page on a different page
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you want to call the content from a some page onto a different page, you must use the find() function in conjunction with content().
+If you want to call the content from a some page onto a different page, you must use the :ref:`find()` function in conjunction with :ref:`content()`.
 For example, to display the content of the default “About us” page on any other page, use this code:

 .. code-block:: php

 	<?php echo $this->find('about_us')->content(); ?>

+.. _date():

 date()
 ------